2013 Muzaffarnagar riots: Investigation

 Seventeen FIRs have been lodged against leaders including one for the Mahapanchayat (great council) which organised by the Bharatiya Kisan Union leaders.
 The Uttar Pradesh Government announced a one-member judicial commission composed of Justice Vishnu Sahay, a retired Allahabad High Court judge on 9 September 2013.
 The commission has been asked to submit a report about the violence within two months.
 The UP government also removed five senior officials of the police and the administration from Muzaffarnagar for their poor handling of the situation.

 Misuse of social media

 Chief Judicial Magistrate issued non-bailable warrants against 16 politicians.
 On 20 August 2013, BSP MP Kadir Rana was booked for his alleged hate speech in Khalapar area of the city.
 He was absconding but surrendered on 17 December 2013 and was sent to judicial custody.
 BJP MLA Sangeet Som was arrested for allegedly uploading a fake video that shows a Muslim mob brutally murdering a Hindu youth and delivering provocative speeches.

 Sting operation

-A sting operation done by Headlines Today revealed that UP Cabinet Minister Azam Khan ordered police officers to release Muslims and not take action against them.
-However, Azam Khan has denied the charges.
+A sting operation done by Headlines Today revealed that UP Cabinet Minister Azam Khan had ordered police officers to release Muslims and not take action against them.
+Khan denied the claims.